marius-wieschollek/csv-hero/Readme.md

 | --- | --- |
 | `Oops, some bad "Quotes"` | `What could go wrong?` |

+## Strict Ending Quotes
-With `strictQuotes` disabled, CSV Hero will try to determine if a quote is used as field start, content ur in combination with the delimiter as field end.
+With `strictQuotes` disabled, CSV Hero will try to determine if a quote is used as field start, content or in combination with the delimiter as field end.
 However especially the field endings are very hard to detect, and it may happen that CSV Hero detects the quote + delimiter combination inside a field.
 See this example: